exis-io/exis-io.github.io/pages/samples/SwiftCardsTutorial.md

-# iOS Tutorial- Cards Against Humanity
+# iOS Tutorial- Cards Against Humanity (Part 1)

-__Definition:__Cards Against Humanity is a party game in which players complete fill-in-the-blank statements using mature-content phrases printed on playing cards.
+__Definition:__ Cards Against Humanity is a party game in which players complete fill-in-the-blank statements using mature-content phrases printed on playing cards.
 The game is available as a free download that players can print to create their own cards, and also available to purchase in published hardcopy.
 Its development originated from a successful Kickstarter campaign and has received acclaim for its simple concept backed up by its satirical, mature content.
 The game is available under a non-free Creative Commons license. https://en.wikipedia.org/wiki/Cards_Against_Humanity

 In this tutorial you'll be building an iOS version of Cards Against Humanity that runs over the fabric with a backend written entirely in Swift.